Did You Know?

 Master Services Agreement

 LFDC has initiated a construction materials pre-purchase program in which DC Water purchases construction materials directly from a supplier and furnishes them to the construction contractor.
 By purchasing materials directly from a supplier, DC Water can realize cost savings by avoiding the contractor’s procurement mark up.
-A comparison of material costs for bids from the most recent round of construction contracts for the Block-by-Block Program showed that by purchasing the materials directly, DC Water is seeing about a 10% reduction in the cost for the construction contract.
+A comparison of material costs for bids from the most recent round of construction contracts for the Block-by-Block Program showed by purchasing the materials directly, DC Water is seeing about a 10% reduction in the cost for the construction contract.

 Pave DC Program Participation